dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 ## Configuring continuous integration in dbt Cloud

-When you set up a dbt Cloud CI job with a [job trigger](#configure-a-job-trigger), dbt Cloud will listen for webhooks from GitHub, GitLab, or Azure DevOps indicating that a new pull request has been opened or updated with new commits.
+When you [set up CI for a job](#configure-ci-for-a-job), dbt Cloud will listen for webhooks from GitHub, GitLab, or Azure DevOps indicating that a new pull request has been opened or updated with new commits.
 When one of these webhooks is received, dbt Cloud will enqueue a new run of the CI job.

 Once you open a pull request, dbt Cloud builds the models affected by the code change in a temporary schema using the prefix `dbt_cloud_pr_`. dbt Cloud then  runs the tests for these models as a check.
 This process provides a staging environment where you can check the run status and builds resulting from the code associated with the pull request's commit.
 When the CI job completes, you can see the run status directly in the pull request.
 The CI job enables you to deploy new code to production with confidence.
 The unique schema name, your project ID, and pull request ID (`dbt_cloud_pr_1862_917`) can be found in the run details for the given run as shown in the following image: